Gregorian Chant holds first place in the Sacred Liturgy. A “schola” or school of singers is the ensemble that sings the chants of the church.

 “Together you can better engage in singing as an integral part of the liturgy, inspired by the first model, Gregorian chant.
 Together you take care of the artistic and liturgical preparation, and you promote the presence of the schola cantorum in every parish community.”

--Pope Francis, address to Assocation of St. Cecilia
+Pope Francis, address to Association of St. Cecilia

 Common Communion Chants

 The seven common Communion Antiphons are an excellent way to begin singing the Mass.
-These can be sung ad libitum with many of the texts applicable throughout the year.
+Communion is a quiet time of procession, reflection and adoration, making it difficult to sing an appropriate hymn.
+These chants can be sung ad libitum with many of the texts applicable throughout the year.

 Manducaverunt